Xion/callee/docs/index.rst

     mock_requests.get.assert_called_with(
         String() & StartsWith('https://'), params=Dict(String(), String()))

-You can thus avoid both the broad, over-specified tests that use |mock.ANY|_, as well as the tedious, error-prone code that manually checks |Mock.call_args|_ and |Mock.call_args_list|_.
+With *callee*, you can avoid both the overly lenient |mock.ANY|_, as well as the tedious, error-prone code that manually checks |Mock.call_args|_ and |Mock.call_args_list|_.

 .. |mock.ANY| replace:: ``mock.ANY``